For the Love of Dogs

 “I need some doggie love,” I declared.

 I was a frazzled loon the day I met Abby.
-In April, we had learned that Alex has prostate cancer.
+In April, we had learned that my husband has prostate cancer.
 Our mutual stress over what treatment option to choose, the one that would have the least dire side effects – they were all horrible – was making me crazy.
-Alex and I were brushing past each other in the kitchen without speaking.
+He and I were brushing past each other in the kitchen without speaking.
 We were both so keyed up in our opposite ways that we weren’t connecting at all.
 My husband becomes quieter and more resolute under stress.
 I become a hyperactive Jack in the Box.

 So, I took my vibrating self to meet Dick and Abby.
 The moment Abby looked at me and snuffled her muzzle into my outstretched palm as if we had known each other forever, I knew this was the love I’d longed for.
 I bent down next to her ear.